Welcome to the Cottontails® website!

 ...
 See MoreSee Less

-If you can offer a suitable, permanent house rabbit home, get in touch by PM (not comments please) and we will go from there.
+If you can offer a suitable, permanent home, get in touch by PM (not comments) and we will go from there.

 ...
 See MoreSee Less

-If you can offer a suitable, permanent home for Bobbie, get in touch by PM (not comments please) and we can go from there.
+If you can offer him a suitable, permanent home, get in touch by DM (not comments please) and we will go from there.

 ...
 See MoreSee Less